 Our school Home School Agreement should be read and agreed by all parents and carers.

 In school, we are able to restrict access to sites but, at home, pupils may be able to find material that is unsuitable.
-With increased usage and reliance on remote learning parents will be encouraged to read some of the safety tips for keeping our children safe whilst online.
+Parents are encouraged to read some of the safety tips for keeping their children safe whilst online.
+These can be found on our school website by clicking here.

 This policy is linked to other policies and procedures related to: